 Metaverse Company RFOX Introduces CitiXens Avatars in RFOX VALT

-Today, we are unveiling a new era in the exciting future for the RFOX VALT metaverse.
-The creation of CitiXens represent a major step in turning our vision for the RFOX VALT into reality.”JUMEIRAH LAKE TOWERS, DUBAI UAE, August 11, 2022 /EINPresswire.com/ -- RFOX, the company that created the RFOX VALT metaverse, today introduced CitiXens, a limited-edition collection of 10,000 VR-enabled 2D and 3D avatars that will form the core of the RFOX VALT’s civilization and governance.
+/EIN News/ -- Ho Chi Minh City, Vietnam, Aug.
+12, 2022 (GLOBE NEWSWIRE) -- RFOX, the company that created the RFOX VALT metaverse, today introduced CitiXens, a limited-edition collection of 10,000 VR-enabled 2D and 3D avatars that will form the core of the RFOX VALT’s civilization and governance.

 Out of the 10,000 CitiXens avatars in the RFOX VALT, 1,300 are being created as special OG CitiXens, bearing premium features, higher benefits, and better rarities.
 OG CitiXens will be available for whitelist and public sale events on September 9 and 10, respectively.
 In addition, thousands of CitiXens will be offered in a Dutch auction on September 30.